 Rosenblum, Winston Yu, Chris Swartz, Sylvain Hermon, Kate Emans,

-Dong-Ryul Lee, David Michaud, Chuck Young, Martha Fernandes, Brian
+Dong-Ryul Lee, Si-Jung Choi, David Michaud, Chuck Young, Martha Fernandes, Brian

-Joyce, Chayanis Krittasudthacheewa, Andre Savitsky, Daene McKinney, Marisa Escobar, Vishal Mehta,
+Joyce, Chayanis Krittasudthacheewa, Andre Savitsky, Daene McKinney, Marisa Escobar, Amanda Fencl, Vishal Mehta,

 Johannes Wolfer, Markus Huber, Abdullah Droubi, Mahmoud Al Sibai,

-Issam Nouiri, Ali Sahli, Mohamed Jabloun, Alex Bedig, Francisco Flores and Laura Forni.
+Issam Nouiri, Ali Sahli, Mohamed Jabloun, Alex Bedig, Jean-Christophe Pouget, Francisco Flores, Scott Ligare,

 Many organizations have generously contributed major funding for the development of WEAP.
 We gratefully acknowledge: